 THE LIGHTHOUSE Baby Shelter God's light in their darkness!
 A shelter for abandoned, abused and neglected children as well as HIV orphans.
-The Dawn Syndrome Associations for storing (The Dawn Syndrome Associations for storing () Reference as a second storing () A non-profit organisation that focuses on the best practices within the field of intellectual disability and aims to find ways, to raise awareness and understanding about the genetic condition Down syndrome and promotes the inherent rights of persons with Down syndrome to enjoy full and dignified lives and be active participants in their communities and society.
-Ubuhic dristian school A grassroots organisation established in July 2008 to make a difference in the lives of orphans and vulnerable children of farm-worker households, living in severe poverty on farmland.
+[The Dear Symbol Manufacture Sparing ] A non-profit organisation that focuses on the best practices within the field of intellectual disability and aims to find ways to raise awareness and understanding about the genetic condition Down Syndrome and promotes the inherent rights of persons with Down Syndrome to enjoy full and dignified lives and be active participants in their communities and society. ubuhle A grassroots organisation established in July 2008 to make a difference in the lives of orphans and vulnerable children of farm-worker households, living in severe poverty on farmland.